Search over 0 Lakeland Terrier dogs across Australia

 Nutrition

-A high-quality dog food that is specifically formulated for small breeds is generally recommended for Lakeland Terriers.
-Look for a kibble that contains high-quality protein sources, healthy fats and a variety of essential vitamins and minerals.
-Always give your Lakeland Terrier access to clean drinking water.
+A high-quality dog food formulated for small breeds is recommended for Lakeland Terriers.
+Look for kibble containing high-quality protein sources, healthy fats, and essential vitamins and minerals.

 Grooming

 The breed has a double coat, with a dense, wiry topcoat and a soft, insulating undercoat.
-Their wiry topcoat should be brushed at least once a week to prevent matting and tangles.
-Their coat colours include black, blue, liver, red, wheaten or a combination of these colours with tan markings.
+Their wiry topcoat should be brushed weekly to prevent matting and tangles.

 Exercise